Tecumseh: Death and aftermath

 After the battle, American soldiers stripped and scalped Tecumseh's body.
 The next day, when Tecumseh's body had been positively identified, others peeled off some skin as souvenirs.
-The location of his remains are unknown.
+The location of his remains is unknown.
 The earliest account stated that his body had been taken by Canadians and buried at Sandwich.
 Later stories said he was buried at the battlefield, or that his body was secretly removed and buried elsewhere.
 According to another tradition, an Ojibwe named Oshahwahnoo, who had fought at Moraviantown, exhumed Tecumseh's body in the 1860s and buried him on St. Anne Island on the St. Clair River.
 In 1931, these bones were examined.
 Tecumseh had broken a thighbone in a riding accident as a youth and thereafter walked with a limp, but neither thigh of this skeleton had been broken.
 Nevertheless, in 1941 the remains were buried on nearby Walpole Island in a ceremony honoring Tecumseh.
 St-Denis (2005), in a book-length investigation of the topic, concluded that Tecumseh was likely buried on the battlefield and his remains have been lost.

 Initial published accounts identified Richard Mentor Johnson as having killed Tecumseh.
 In 1816, another account claimed a different soldier had fired the fatal shot.
 The matter became controversial in the 1830s when Johnson was a candidate for Vice President of the United States to Martin Van Buren.
 Johnson's supporters promoted him as Tecumseh's killer, employing slogans such as "Rumpsey dumpsey, rumpsey dumpsey, Colonel Johnson killed Tecumseh."
 Johnson's opponents collected testimony contradicting this claim; numerous other possibilities were named.
 Sugden (1985) presented the evidence and argued that Johnson's claim was the strongest, though not conclusive.
 Johnson became Vice President in 1837, his fame largely based on his claim to have killed Tecumseh.